 Choose the right legal plan for your camp

-There are many ways which you can hold your camp.
+There are many ways in which you can hold your camp.
 The correct plan will depend on individuals and their family dynamics.
 Legal advice is always recommended.
 Call your estate planning attorney to find out what might be the best for your family.

 CAMP MEMBERS / MANAGING MEMBERS

 Typically if you hold your camp in a Limited Liability Company (LLC) make sure that the operating agreement spells out exactly who will be the camp members and the managing members.
-These members can vote on things like painting the camp, replacing the roof, new dock, etc. The managing member will be the one that controls the camps accounts and responsible for the expenses.
+These members can vote on things like painting the camp, replacing the roof, new dock, etc. The managing member will be the one that controls the camp's accounts and is responsible for the expenses.
 These duties should also be spelled out in the operating agreement.